 Bottom line: There’s not great evidence that bulletproof coffee will make you a superhuman.
 If you’re monitoring your lipids and glucose levels, and bulletproof coffee is working for you alongside diet and exercise, great.
 It seems to work better in obese men who have quite a bit of weight to lose or who need to break through a plateau.
 I still would not recommend drinking it daily instead of breakfast for the rest of your life; use it for a period of time until you reach a goal.
 You’re depriving yourself of nutrients.
 And remember it’s not a magic pill, and using it instead of breakfast to lose weight without improving your diet and engaging in some type of exercise may do more harm than good.
 You must get regular blood work to make sure it’s not causing inflammation or other detrimental effects.

 That said, I’ve had bulletproof coffee, and it truly is delicious.
 I don’t drink much coffee, as I’m one of the 50% who doesn’t handle the caffeine load well.
 If I do have coffee occasionally, I may blend it with coconut milk and a tablespoon of coconut oil.
 It sure does yield clean burning energy, and I’ve enjoyed some great workouts after this amended bulletproof coffee.
-But I know IF doesn’t work well for me and never recommend it to my female clients.
+But I know prolonged IF (more than 14 hours) doesn’t work well for me.

 Please pin it!